urbit/docs/tutorials/arvo/move-trace.md

 `~zod` is both the sending and receiving ship.

 From here on our explanations will be more brief.
-We include some information that cannot be directly read from the stack trace in [brackets].
+We include some information that cannot be directly read from the move trace in [brackets].
 Onto the next line:

 ```
 ["||" %pass [%g %g] [[%deal [~zod ~zod] %dojo %poke] /use/hood/~zod/out/~zod/dojo/drum/phat/~zod/dojo] [i=/d t=~[//term/1]]]